Myriam Hernández: Biography

-Prior to begin its musical career, she made some television appeareances on a handful of TV shows, including "Generación joven" —at age 11— and "La Pandilla", both part of Televisión Nacional de Chile; also, she performed a small role in the soap opera "De cara al mañana", where she appeared in five episodes.
+Prior to her debut, she had television appearances on a handful of TV shows, including Generación Joven and La Pandilla, both by Televisión Nacional de Chile; also, she performed a small role in the soap opera De Cara al Mañana, where she appeared in five episodes.

 In 1982, as a solo artist, she entered into the "Ranking Juvenil" (Juvenile Ranking) of Canal 13's "Sábados Gigantes" program, hosted by Don Francisco.
 At 18 she was named Artista Revelación (Best New Artist) by the Chilean press before having even recorded a single album.

-In October 1988, Hernández released her first album under record label EMI entitled "Myriam Hernández".
-In Chile the record got her the Disco de Oro, and would later go quadruple platinum in – among other countries – the United States, Colombia, Peru, Ecuador, Bolivia, Puerto Rico, Costa Rica, and Panama.
+In October 1988, Hernández released her first album under record label EMI entitled Myriam Hernández.
+In Chile, the record achieved gold status, and would later go quadruple platinum in – among other countries – the United States, Colombia, Peru, Ecuador, Bolivia, Puerto Rico, Costa Rica, and Panama.
 Thus began her international career.
-Two tracks on this album, "Ay Amor" (Oh My Love) and "El Hombre que Yo Amo" (The Man I Love), spent months at the top of music charts in Latin America and the U.S. In February 1989 she was a guest artist and jury member at the Festival de Viña del Mar.
+Two tracks on this album, "Ay Amor" and "El Hombre que Yo Amo", spent months at the top of music charts in Latin America and the United States In February 1989 she was a guest artist and jury member at the Festival de Viña del Mar.

-In 1989, the Asociación de Periodistas de Espectáculos de Chile awarded Hernández the APES award for Best Female Performer and her album received the Mejor Producción Discográfica (Best Record) award.
+In 1989, the Asociación de Periodistas de Espectáculos de Chile awarded Hernández the APES award for Best Female Performer and her album received the Best Record award.
 In July 1989, Billboard's Hot Latin scored her first success with "El Hombre que Yo Amo," and soon after in December her album was among the 10 best selling albums in the Latin world.

 In Los Angeles in April 1989, Hernández began recording a second album, produced by Humberto Gatica, and on which collaborated David Foster, Jason Scheff (Chicago Group) and Lucho Gatica as executive producer.
-Noteworthy songs included "Te Pareces Tanto a Él" (You Look so much like Him), "Tonto" (Fool), "Mío" (Mine), "Peligroso Amor" (Dangerous Love), and "Herida" (Hurt, composed by Myriam Hernández).
+Noteworthy songs included "Te Pareces Tanto a Él", "Tonto", "Mío", "Peligroso Amor", and "Herida" (written by Hernández herself).
 The album remained on the Billboard charts from May 1990 to July 1991, with "Peligroso Amor" occupying the No. 1 spot for several weeks, followed by "Te Pareces Tanto a Él" and "Herida."
 This album held the No. 1 spot for Top Latin Albums for a record 18 consecutive weeks.
 "Peligroso Amor," whose video, produced by Luis de Lllano (Televisa-Mexico), was nominated for Billboard magazine's Best Latin Video.